 Mason Michael Jon Murphy (LILITH) has just got out of prison and is anxious to recover the gold bars he stashed up in the California wilderness before his capture.
 There’s just one problem, two couples and a dorky fifth wheel are spending time at a cabin in the area.
 It’s obvious from the go that there’s tension among them.
 Especially between Nick (Mark Coyan) and Erin (Darri Kristin).
 They come across the gold just as the rather psychopathic Mason arrives.
 Soon everyone is doing whatever it takes to get their hands on the fortune.
 With very lethal results.

 While it is an overly familiar plot it is one that will probably be with us forever.
 Just this year IFC’s THE MIDNIGHTERS gave us another twist on it for example.
 Giving it a horror makeover is a solid idea.
 Up the violence and nastiness and have at it.
 Which this film does in the second half.
 The problem is getting that far.

-Once the gold is found and the death and double crossing commences the film rapidly improves and it becomes a decent thriller.
-There’s some genuine suspense and some good kills.
+Once the gold is found and the death and double-crossing commence the film rapidly improves and it becomes a decent thriller.
+There are some genuine suspense and some good kills.
 It was also a nice change to see the plot revolve around adults, not the usual high school or college kids.